lacinetecaloca/lacinetecaloca.github.io/index.md

 ---
 <div class="card">

-The last screening of La Cineteca Loca will take place on 21.09.2017.
+The last screening of La Cineteca Loca took place on 21.09.2017.

 Thank you all for the great times!